SH20RAJ/PixabayAPI/README.md

 # PixabayAPI
-All Tutorials Related to Pixabay API
+All Tutorials Related to Pixabay API with .htaccess